COMMUNICATION SCIENCE & DISORDERS

 Note: State-wide common prerequisites are always under review.
 For the most current information and for acceptable alternative courses, visit the “Common Prerequisites Manual.”
 This is available from the “Student Services” section of http://www.flvc.org .

 Students are admitted into this major for the summer or fall term; however, the sequence of major courses begins in the fall.
 Admission to the University does not ensure admission to the School, nor does attainment of the minimum grade point average, as this is a limited access/limited enrollment program.
 Formal application to the department is required of all entering majors.
 Please visit the department website, http://commdisorders.cci.fsu.edu/, regarding the application process and deadlines.
 Minimum requirements for review of application include an overall GPA of 3.0 on all college work attempted; successful applicants often have much higher GPAs.
-Students must have all Liberal Studies (general education) coursework, Gordon Rule coursework, and a minimum of 52 hours (acceptable to FSU) completed by the end of the term in which they apply.
+Students must have a minimum of 52 hours (acceptable to FSU), all of the statewide CORE coursework, FSU Liberal Studies coursework and ASHA standards IVA requirements completed by the end of the term in which they apply.

 Mapping is FSU’s academic advising and monitoring system.
 Academic progress is monitored each Fall and Spring semester to ensure that students are on course to earn their degree in a timely fashion.
 Transfer students must meet mapping guidelines to be accepted into their majors.
 You may view the map for this major at www.academic-guide.fsu.edu/.